-It is said that the thing constant is change.
+It is said that the only constant in life is change.
 And while that may be a truth, right now, I would like to explore the idea that the only constant in our lives is, well, us.

 We are the fundamental element in our lives.
 We take ourselves with us wherever we go.